 - Updated Immunization Records: Most practicum sites require students to demonstrate updated immunization status prior to attending practicum.
 Successful candidates will be asked to provide an up-to-date immunization record to the SAIT Health Clinic as part of the program orientation.
 Failure to do so could jeopardize a student's ability to complete the practicum portion of his/her program.
 The receiving practicum site has the right to refuse students who cannot prove they have met all the required immunizations.
 Please review the immunization process document for specific details.
-It is advised to start the immunization process early as it can take some time to complete. - Security Clearance: According to the Protection for Persons in Care Act, our practica sites require that students obtain a Police Information Check including Vulnerable Sector Check, prior to going on practicum.
-Any criminal code offence for which a pardon has not been received may be a deterrent to a student's entry into practicum, and therefore will result in an uncompleted program or non-graduating status.
+It is advised to start the immunization process early as it can take some time to complete. - Police Information Check and Vulnerable Sector Check: According to the Protection for Persons in Care Act, our practica sites require that students obtain a Police Information Check including Vulnerable Sector Check, prior to going on practicum.
+Any criminal code offence for which a pardon has not been received may be a deterrent to a student's entry into practicum, and therefore will result in an uncompleted program or nongraduating status.
 Successful candidates will be asked to provide a clear Police Information Check including Vulnerable Sector Check record to the School of Health and Public Safety main office by orientation day.
-Please review the security clearance process document for specific details.
-Be aware that record must be dated no earlier than 90 days prior to your program orientation day (typically orientation day is held the week prior to the first day of class). - Health and Wellness Status: Due to the demanding nature of the work in the health care field and Occupational Health and Safety requirements, the health care field has a strong focus on health and wellness.
-Students with a medical condition or disability that may impact them in a practicum setting are strongly advised to discuss concerns with the program academic chair and/or SAIT Accessibility Servicesas soon as possible upon acceptance into the program.
+Please review the Police Information Check process document for specific details.
+Be aware that the record must be dated no earlier than 90 days prior to your program orientation day (typically orientation day is held the week prior to the first day of class).
+Online Police Information Checks/Vulnerable Sector Checks are not acceptable. - Health and Wellness Status: Due to the demanding nature of the work in the health care field and Occupational Health and Safety requirements, the health care field has a strong focus on health and wellness.
+Students with a medical condition or disability that may impact them in a practicum setting are strongly advised to discuss concerns with the program academic chair and/or SAIT Accessibility Services as soon as possible upon acceptance into the program.
 Please review the attached document for guidance on entering an allied health program with a medical condition or disability.

-More details on the practica requirements per program are outlined on a pre-orientation website for successful candidates.
+More details on the practica requirements per program are outlined on a pre-orientation website for successful candidates

-- Please refer to the Tuition and Fee Table. - International students, please refer to International Student Fees. - For student funding, please refer to Financial Assistance. - Students are responsible for any additional expenses related to their practica including relocation costs to practicum sites outside of Calgary. - International Association of Healthcare Central Service Materiel Management (IAHCSMM) certification exam fee is approximately \$125 - program will cover this cost.

-- Canadian Standards Association certification exam fee is approximately \$263. - There is a fee associated with obtaining a Police Information Check including Vulnerable Sector Check and is payable to the municipal police department or Royal Canadian Mounted Police (RCMP).
+- Please refer to the Tuition and Fee Table. - International students, please refer to International Student Fees. - For student funding, please refer to Financial Assistance. - Students are responsible for any additional expenses related to their practica including relocation costs to practicum sites outside of Calgary. - International Association of Healthcare Central Service Materiel Management (IAHCSMM) certification exam fee is approximately \$125 - program will cover this cost. - Canadian Standards Association certification exam fee is approximately \$263. - There is a fee associated with obtaining a police information check including Vulnerable Sector Check, payable to the Police or the Royal Canadian Mounted Police (RCMP).

-- Books and supplies are approximately \$400 - Students are required to have access to a personal computer, printer and Internet.
+- Books and Supplies are approximately \$400 - Students are required to have access to a personal computer, printer and Internet.
 Computers must meet the specifications listed in Fees and Expenses.